Program of Study

 g) Computer Science 2650 (highly recommended), or Com-puter Science 1700

 h) Statistics 2550

-i) Eighteen credit hours from the Faculties of Arts and Science, other than those listed above in Clauses 3)a) to 3)h) or from other Faculties or Schools approved by this School's Committee on Undergraduate Studies.
-Twelve of the eighteen credit hours must be taken at the 2000 level or higher.
+i) 18 credit hours from the Faculties of Arts and Science, other than those listed above in Clauses 3)a) to 3)h) or from other Faculties or Schools approved by this School's Committee on Undergraduate Studies.
+Twelve of the 18 credit hours must be taken at the 2000 level or higher.

-j) All students enrolled in co-operative degree programmes shall normally be required to complete three work terms.
+j) All students enrolled in co-operative degree programs shall normally be required to complete three work terms.